jocelyn-boyd/Tandem-Quiz/README.md

 ## Acceptance Criteria
 - A use can view the questions
 - Questions with their muitlple choice options must be displayed one at a time
-- Questions should not repeat around
+- Questions should not repeat in a round
 - A user can select 1 answer out of the 4 possible answers
 - The correct answer must be revealed after a user has submitted their answer
 - A user can see the score they recieved at the end of the round